bjaan/AMPi-Service/README.md

 # AMPi-Service

-AMPi is an audio receiver that integrates an amplifier with a mains electricity power supply, an 4-channel audio relay switcher, a ground loop isolator, a Raspberry Pi with DAC-HAT, a ST7735-based TFT-display, and an Arduino Nano micro-controller.
+AMPi is an audio receiver that integrates an amplifier with a mains electricity power supply, a 4-channel audio relay switcher, a ground loop isolator, a Raspberry Pi with a DAC-HAT, a ST7735-based TFT-display, and an Arduino Nano micro-controller.

-It is an integrated audio system that integrates 3 analog stereo inputs and digital-to-analog converter that supports high-quality internet audio streaming, like AirPlay, over either wired Ethernet or Wi-Fi and wireless audio technology (Bluetooth 4.2) in one box less than 10 inches (250mm) wide, 4 inches (80mm) high, and 8 inches (190mm) deep.
+It is an integrated audio system that combines 3 external analog stereo inputs and digital-to-analog converter that supports high-quality audio playback though wireless or wired local area network audio streaming (like AirPlay), and internet audio streaming (like Pandora.com), and personal area networks (Bluetooth 4.2) in one box less than 10 inches (250mm) wide, 4 inches (80mm) high, and 8 inches (190mm) deep.

 This repository is the service code for the Raspberry Pi.